 The retail world has ruled my Christmases for 20 years now.
 That means that before Halloween we are thinking about and starting to set up holiday displays (my apologies to all those after Thanksgiving purists!).
 And even though many people think it starts too early, I do enjoy the Christmas music season.
 I admit that I do sneak and listen to the radio stations that play holiday music early.
-Compiling my list of favorites, I noticed that they were all sad songs.
-That was a little weird for me, because although I am capable of my “Ho Ho Ho Your A&#” moments, I am usually a pretty optimistic person.
-In any case, here are some of my favorite holiday songs:
+Compiling my list of favorites, I noticed that they were mostly melancholy.
+That’s a little weird for me, because although I am capable of my “Ho Ho Ho Your @$$” moments, I am a pretty optimistic person.
+In any case, here are two of my favorite holiday people (nephews Nick and Diego) and some of my favorite holiday songs:

 Blue Christmas by Elvis Presley